InfoSeeking/Coagmento/thumbnail/readme.md

 To start the server, run `npm start` in the terminal.

-If offers an HTTP API which the core Coagmento application calls periodically to generate and download screenshots from website URLs.
+It offers an HTTP API which the core Coagmento application calls periodically to generate screenshots from website URLs.
 Both a large and small version of a screenshot are saved.

 This server is not meant for storage.
 Saved images are deleted periodically from this server.
 Therefore, they are downloaded from the core Coagmento application soon after generating.